-May 5 & 7 Registration
+May 9 & 11 Registration

+May 12 - August 8 Session

-May 8 - July 26 Session (7 courses) June 19 - 23 Mid-term Break
+July 7 - 11 Mid-term Break

-October 26 Deadline for Written Assignments
+November 8 Deadline for Written Assignments

+November 22 Graduation

 The completed MA thesis is required to be in the hands of the thesis mentor by May 1 of the year the student plans to graduate.
 The completed thesis must be received at the WAAST central campus by October 1.
+Submission of a thesis does not alone guarantee that a student qualifies to graduate.
+MA Students must receive formal approval from the academic dean that all requirements for graduation have been met in order to graduate.